J0hn-B/opa_es/tests/readme.md

    - `make code_lint` ==> Lint code locally before pushing on repo.

-     Update the path in makefile by replacing `/home/johnb/temp/opa_es` with your own path.
+     - Important > Update the path in makefile by replacing `/home/johnb/temp/opa_es` with your own path.

    - Create a `.env` file inside `tests/` dir and add the Azure subscription details. `.gitignore` will ignore the `.env`file.